filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/remix/index.md

 ## Launch an ERC-20 token

 As a simple introduction, we're going to use Remix to create an ERC-20 token on the Filecoin network.
-In this guide, we're using the Hyperspace testnet, but this process is the same for mainnet.
+In this guide, we're using the Calibration testnet, but this process is the same for mainnet.

 {{< alert >}}
 This guide assumes you've already connected your MetaMask extension to a Filecoin network.
 If you haven't done so yet, [check out the guide we've put together]({{< relref "/smart-contracts/wallets/metamask" >}}).